 Cost and Pricing Models

-Cloud platforms require organizations to give up some control and visibility over their Infrastructure and data.
-Cloud vendors manage both physical Infrastructure and systems used by businesses; as such, businesses have limited control over network configurations, security protocols, and hardware selection choices – an issue for those operating in highly regulated industries with stringent compliance requirements.
+Cloud platforms can cause organizations to lose control and visibility of their Infrastructure and data.
+With IT vendors running both the physical Infrastructure and systems used by organizations, visibility for the organization’s Ownership of their network configurations, security protocols, and choice of hardware is limited – a significant concern for organizations operating in conjunction with heavily-regulated industries that have strict compliance expectations.

-Factors to Consider When Choosing Between IaC and Cloud Platforms
+Factors to Consider When Deciding Between IaC and Cloud Platforms

-Infrastructure as Code (IaC) and cloud platforms offer effective ways of managing and deploying resources in the cloud.
-Still, each option must be carefully evaluated when deciding which one to select.
-You should consider four factors when choosing between IaC and cloud platforms: team skillset/experience/project requirements/complexity, budget/cost considerations, and long-term strategy/scalability.
+Infrastructure as Code (IaC) and cloud platforms are both powerful approaches to managing and deploying resources in the cloud, but you need to assess each carefully when deciding about which to use.
+There are four factors to consider when evaluating whether to use IaC versus cloud platforms: skills/experience/requirements/complexity, budget/costs, and strategy/future scalability.

 Budget and Cost Considerations

-Your long-term strategy and scalability requirements should also be carefully considered.
-IaC offers a flexible platform for repeatable infrastructure deployment that makes version control simple as you replicate code across environments – ideal for organizations with dynamic workloads and rapid growth plans.
-Cloud platforms also provide elastic, scalable Infrastructure out of the box; however, evaluating any limitations is essential to ensure it fits with long-term growth plans.
+You should also take care with your long-term strategy, and scalability needs.
+IaC is a flexible framework for consistent infrastructure deployment, and managing version control is easy when replicating code across environments – perfect for organizations requiring dynamic workloads and have aggressive growth targets.
+Cloud platforms also provide elastic and scalable Infrastructure out of the box, so checking for any limitations is also critical to ensure it meets long-term growth plans.

 Conclusion